-Kansas and 31 other states (over 86 percent of those responding[†]) provide beneficiaries with 30 or more days from notification to appeal the decision to enroll them in the FFS PRR program.
-Specifically, Kansas allows beneficiaries 33 days to appeal upon receiving notification of PRR enrollment.
+Maryland and 31 other states (over 86 percent of responding states) provide beneficiaries with 30 or more days from notification to appeal the decision to enroll them in the FFS PRR program.
+Specifically, Maryland allows beneficiaries 90 days to appeal upon receiving notification of PRR enrollment.
 Five programs (almost 14 percent) provide beneficiaries with less than 30 days to appeal the decision.

-If a Kansas beneficiary chooses to appeal, the beneficiary is enrolled in the PRR program during the appeals process.
-Fifteen percent of states follow this practice.
+If a Maryland beneficiary chooses to appeal, the beneficiary is not enrolled in the PRR program during the appeals process.
+Fifty-three percent of states follow this practice.

-^{} These data represent 34 states and DC.
+\ These data represent 34 states and DC.
 This includes states with FFS PRR programs that either confirmed this information or make it publicly available.

-[†] These data represent 36 states and DC.
+These data represent 36 states and DC.
 This includes states with FFS PRR programs that either confirmed this information or make it publicly available.